Skip to main content

 Most project management software allows you to view project data in different ways—whether that’s a Kanban board, a task list, a timeline, or calendar view.

-You can customize which views you show which audiences.
+You can customize which views you show to which audiences.
 For example, you can share project timelines with executives so they can understand the big picture, whereas the Kanban board view might be better suited to collaboration with your software development team.

 9. Documents and Other Project Files